syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 #### Using attribute

-You can change the label text by setting the [Name]`Link` in display attribute.
+You can change the label text by setting the [Name] in display attribute.

 {% tabs %}
-{% highlight MainPage.xaml.cs %}
+{% highlight C# %}

     [Display(Name = "FirstName")]